Ararat, Victoria: Gold in & around Ararat

 Between 1866 and the early 1870s there were investments in deep lead mining.
 None were profitable and all closed.
 Investment in quartz mining and crushing was more successful.
 Inspired by the success of the Campbell’s Reef operation other companies including in 1867 the Noah’s Ark Company in Ararat that operated a 24 horsepower steam engine and 8 stamping heads.
-By 1870 the only profitable quartz mine was on the Ryhmney Reef.
+By 1870 the only profitable quartz mine was on the Rhymney Reef.

 In 1870 investment flowed into hydraulic sluicing.
 By building reservoirs and carefully contouring the aqueducts or channels these companies could wash out the gold bearing soil on the higher ground which the alluvial miners had not been able to reach.
-The Norval Dam on the Ryhmney Road and the half kilometre of sluice constructed in 1875 enabled sluicing of Curtis Hill and Oppossum Gully.
+The Norval Dam on the Rhymney Road and the half kilometre of sluice constructed in 1875 enabled sluicing of Curtis Hill and Opossum Gully.

 Attention in the 1880s turned back to deep lead mining including on the Black Lead.
 This lead ran from Albert Street and McGibbony Street east to the rail line and the Hopkins River.
 In 1881 the Grand Junction Company began to pump groundwater from a depth of 50m.
 By 1883, they were pumping 13Ml a day which enabled them to begin to extract gold from the Black Lead.
 Unable to make a profit, the mine closed in 1885.

 Similar difficulties were faced by all deep lead speculators including well after the turn of the century.
 The only company to have longer term success was the Cathcart Proprietary Company (Denicull Creek) which switched to electric power, and in 1905 employed 100 men.
 The Company achieved ‘sensational yields’ in 1909.
 This success stimulated the formation of at least ten other deep lead companies.
 Three, including the Cathcart Company, proved profitable.
 But by 1925 all had closed.
 A final effort at deep lead mining in 1932 failed before achieving production, ending what might be called the professional gold era in Ararat.

 The area still attracts enthusiasts who report finding valuable nuggets.
 'Ararat’s main goldfields have produced a great deal of gold to detector operators and will continue to do so for many years.'

 The rapid growth generated by gold brought about a municipality, which was incorporated as a borough on 24 September 1858.

 In the aftermath of the goldrush, Ararat soon became known for its asylum.
 The Aradale Mental Hospital opened in 1865 with the former the Ararat County Gaol converted in 1887 to J Ward, a psychiatric facility for the criminally insane.
 The Hospital remained open as a treatment facility until 1997 and has since become the site for paranormal and haunted house tours.

 Vines were planted in 1863 by Swiss settlers, the Pola family.